 Shivaleela: Her Impact

 Reluctant at first to even go on the trip, fourteen-year old Shivaleela convinced her mother to take part.
 With her expressive gestures, impish smile, infectious enthusiasm and dynamic personality, it’s not difficult to understand how Shivaleela was chosen to be a female role model in her community.
 Convincing her mother to attend the exposure visit could just have been the most important event to take place in their family.
 Not only does Basamma say that it opened her eyes to opportunities for her daughter she’d never previously conceived possible, but she and her husband, Ramanna, have now become role model parents.
-Once a month they, along with other parents, meet to discuss matters ranging from gender equality, the importance of education and how best to reach out to others within the community to recognise the importance of keeping their daughters in school and not marrying young.
+Once a month they, along with other parents, meet to discuss matters ranging from gender equality, the importance of education and how best to reach out to others within the community to sensitize them the importance of keeping their daughters in school and not marrying young.
 Shivaleela has also convinced her family to invest in a toilet and others in their village are now following suit.

 Even with the initiation of girl role models, challenges still abound.
 I was told that a number of these girls, as wholeheartedly as they may throw themselves into their roles, still marry below the age of eighteen.
 There are many reasons why girls leave school early, such as pressure from parents to marry, traditional beliefs, fear for the security of the girl child, the desires of the girls themselves, a lack of confidence in academic abilities and sickness, leading to a fear they will be unable to catch up.
 It quickly became evident to KHPT that in order for their interventions to prove effective, not only is the support of the girls’ families needed, but the entire community, including key community leaders to help foster positive gender roles.
 Shivaleela’s parents may be on board, but it can take far longer for other families to come round.

 Generally speaking, the fathers of the girls are the most difficult to convince: often they do not want to attend these meetings as there is a sense that they are ‘losing face’ in front of other men from the community.
-Therefore, the meetings tend to take place in a neighbouring village where they are not known as well.
+Therefore, the meetings tend to take place in a neighboring village where they are not known that well.
 Fathers of the girl role models are brought together separately to discuss the pertinent issues before the girls themselves attend the meetings in order to play games and bond with their fathers and talk about challenges in a safe environment.
 In a society in which girls often have a distanced relationship with their fathers, this has been ground-breaking.

-Ever since Basamma travelled to Mysuru with her daughter and many other girl role models and their mothers, she has never looked back.
+Ever since Basamma traveled to Mysuru with her daughter and many other girl role models and their mothers, she has never looked back.
 She and her husband have high expectations for Shivaleela; that one day she will become a teacher or a lawyer.
 When I ask Shivaleela about this, she hoots with laughter, her eyes sparkling.
 ‘No way!’ she cries, I’m going to be a singer!’
 What is certain is that the status quo is changing.
 In the penultimate census, 51% of females who married in Koppal taluka were below the age of eighteen.
 Yet in the last census, this number had lowered to 32%.
 Headmasters in local secondary schools have noted the huge increase in confidence amongst girls since Project Sphoorthi began as well as attendance and grades improvement.
 Whichever path Shivaleela chooses to take, the future holds a whole lot more opportunities for her and hundreds of girls like her across northern Karnataka.

 A story by Rebecca Stonehill @http://rebeccastonehill.com/, a well-known fiction writer visited some of KHPT’s projects last year as part of her travels across India with her family.
 Rebecca says, “It was fascinating for me to visit the KHPT sites and to interact firsthand with both the project recipients and also the KHPT staff.
 It felt like a real privilege for me to witness what goes on ‘behind the scenes’.
 Stories are the lifeblood for any writer, and I am very pleased to be able to turn my hand to writing about this vital work that empowers and change lives of community members in so many ways”